wchatx/direct-access-py/README.md

 ```

 ### Escaping
-When making requests containing certain characters, use a backslash to escape them.
+When making requests containing certain characters like commas, use a backslash to escape them.
 ```python
 # Escaping the comma before LLC
 for row in d2.query('producing-entities', curropername='PERCUSSION PETROLEUM OPERATING\, LLC'):